ReDI-School/intermediate-java/introduction/index.md

 * 🎓 We will have a Project at the end of the course!

 ### Content

+We shall aim to cover the following topics over the course of the semester.
+However, it is important to note that this is not set in stone.
+Depending on the progress of the class as a whole, we may cover a bit more or a bit less.
+It is nevertheless most important that we work and progress as a group whilst helping one another grow.

 * The Java language
 * Git & Github
 * Data structures